HanTeo/Demo-ETL-Application/README.md

 [EbsDomainObject] is the domain specific dll that contains all the domain objects

-[EbsFileETLRunner] is a console application that allows a file to be Etracted, Transformed and Loaded into a database
+[EbsFileETLRunner] is a console application that allows a file to be Extracted, Transformed and Loaded into a database

 [Components of the ETL]
 FileImporter - Extracts the contents of the files into rows that can be aggregated.
 Optional Filters Apply